LIVE PHYSICS // checking…

 The solver runs the conveyor profile

 Acceleration ramp, target speed, dwell, deceleration.
-The trace records pallet pose, item poses, and contact forces every step.
-Failure detectors look for tip angle past threshold, pairwise distance drift between items, and pallet-vs-belt slip.
+The trace records pallet pose, item poses, and belt state every step.
+Failure detectors look for tip angle past threshold, item slide in the pallet frame, pairwise load shift, and pallet-vs-belt slip.
+With include_replay, the API hands the whole 6-DoF pose history to your browser — that's what the 3D stage plays back.

 5. 05